 Removes a transient shared folder with the given name previously created by createSharedFolder() from the collection of shared folders and stops sharing it.
-If this method fails, the following error codes may be reported:

 - VBOX\E\INVALID\VM\STATE: Virtual machine in Saved state or currently changing state. - VBOX\E\FILE\ERROR: Shared folder does not exists.